bensteinberg/a-novel-factory/README.md

 activities from [corpora](https://github.com/dariusk/corpora),
 included here as a git submodule.

 At the moment, the output is entirely random.
-Another possible enhancement is to set the random seed, so that particular outputs are repeatable.
+A possible enhancement is to set the random seed, so that particular outputs are repeatable.

 A [sample output](output/0.2.1-show_money_field.md) in Markdown format is in this repo, as well as